-- A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - The Council's Constitution defines the roles/responsibilities of the Cabinet (Executive), regulatory committees, the Overview & Scrutiny Committee and statutory officers and sets out how these roles are discharged and the delegations extended to officers and Members. - Codes of Conduct are in place for members and officers and are set out in the Council's Constitution. - Member/Officer Protocol and affirmation of relationship expectations is in place - Declarations of interests are made at Council Committee meetings and registers of interests and gifts and hospitality are in place. - The effective discharge of the Monitoring Officer and Head of Paid service functions are assisted by regular meetings of the three statutory officers and with Members and by regular review of Constitutional powers. - Whistleblowing arrangements are in place by means of a Confidential Reporting (Whistleblowing) Policy to receive and investigate complaints from staff and members of the public. - B. Ensuring openness & comprehensive stakeholder engagement. - The Communications Plan and publication of the Council's Annual Report provide mechanisms for communicating with the community and other stakeholders and accountability for service delivery and outcomes. - The "My Elmbridge" programme comprises consultation activities throughout the year whereby residents can share their views with the Council.
-This includes an annual Prospects and Priorities meeting where the public can engage directly with the Cabinet members and Leader of the Council. - The Council website was relaunched in July 2016 and provides a key means of communication between the Council and the public in an open and transparent form that aims to provide for comprehensive stakeholder engagement. - The Council's decision making is set out in the Council Forward Plan and meetings are open for the public to attend. - C. Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council reviews its vision and priorities annually.
-The approved Council Plan 2016/17 incorporates the Council's Vision for the five-year period 2013 to 2018.
+- A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - The Council's Constitution defines the roles/responsibilities of the Cabinet (Executive), regulatory committees, the Overview & Scrutiny Committee and statutory officers and sets out how these roles are discharged and the delegations extended to officers and Members. - Codes of Conduct are in place for members and officers and are set out in the Council's Constitution. - Member/Officer Protocol and affirmation of relationship expectations is in place. - Declarations of interests are made at Council Committee meetings and registers of interests and gifts and hospitality are in place.

+- The effective discharge of the Monitoring Officer and Head of Paid service functions are assisted by regular meetings of the three statutory officers and with Members and by regular review of Constitutional powers. - Whistleblowing arrangements are in place by means of a Confidential Reporting (Whistleblowing) Policy to receive and investigate complaints from staff and members of the public. - B. Ensuring openness & comprehensive stakeholder engagement. - The Communications Plan and publication of the Council's Annual Report provide mechanisms for communicating with the community and other stakeholders and accountability for service delivery and outcomes. - The "My Elmbridge" programme in place whereby residents can share their views with the Council.
+This includes an annual Prospects and Priorities meeting at which the public can engage directly with the Leader of the Council and Cabinet members.
+It provides an opportunity for a two-way dialogue with residents. - The Council website provides a key means of communication between the Council and the public in an open and transparent form that aims to provide for comprehensive stakeholder engagement. - There was widespread consultation involving key stakeholders on the new Council Vision for 2018-2023 including residents, partners and the third sector. - C. Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council reviews its vision every five years and priorities annually.
+In 2017 an extensive consultation took place on the new Council Vision for the next five years to help identify the priorities of key stakeholders including residents, businesses and partner organisations.
+The Council Plan 2018/19 incorporates the new Council Vision and four priority areas and it was approved by full Council in February 2018. - The Council continues to provide support to local businesses through the Elmbridge Civic Improvement Fund.
+During 2017/18 both ECIF grants and grants to local start-up businesses (ESUF) were given.
+Thirteen ECIF grants totalling £40,695 and ten ESUF grants totalling £8,975 were approved.

 The Council has a robust Performance Management framework in place and a Golden Thread approach as illustrated below.

-The Council Vision set for 2013-2018 is supported by three Top Priorities determined by resident consultation and agreed by Members annually.
-For 2016/17 this is as set out below:
+The Council Vision set for 2013-2018 was supported by three Top Priorities determined by resident consultation and agreed by Members annually.
+For 2017/18 this is as set out below: